 Abstract: We summarize our new positive theory of integrity that has no normative content, [positive as used here is from the discipline of economics – it does not mean something good or desirable, it means the way the world actually is and operates] and argue that there are large gains from putting integrity into finance – into both the theory and practice of finance.
 We define integrity as being whole and complete and unbroken.
-We argue that if finance scholars, teachers and practitioners take this approach to applications in finance there are huge gains to be achieved. - read more at SSRN.
+We argue that if finance scholars, teachers and practitioners take this approach to applications in finance there are huge gains to be achieved.
+Read more at SSRN.
 This paper is also available at:

 "INTEGRITY: A POSITIVE* MODEL THAT INCORPORATES THE NORMATIVE

 *positive as used here does not mean something good or desirable, it means the way something actually is

 Werner Erhard and Professor Michael C. Jensen discuss their positive model of integrity that links integrity and personal and corporate performance.
 They address integrity in a developing academic paper, whose primary purpose is to present a positive model of integrity that provides a powerful access to increased performance for individuals, groups, organizations, and societies.

 The creation of this model reveals a causal link between integrity and increased performance.
 Through the work of clarifying and defining what integrity is and it’s causal link to performance, this model provides access to increased performance for private individuals, executives, economists, philosophers, policy makers, leaders, legal and government authorities.

 "Simply put, integrity as we define it provides access to incredible increases in performance - in whatever performance you are interested in - as well as the personal peace and self-confidence that comes from being a well-integrated person."- Michael Jensen, Texas A&M University Interview